Shilin-LU/TF-ICON/README.md

 - `dpm_steps`: The diffusion sampling steps.
 - `dpm_solver`: The order of the probability flow ODE solver.
 - `scale`: The classifier-free guidance (CFG) scale.
+- `tau_a`: The threshold for injecting composite self-attention maps.
+- `tau_b`: The threshold for preserving background.

 ## TF-ICON Test Benchmark